 These perishable snacks are currently our obsession.
 My daughters especially love the charcuterie plates with some whole-grain crackers in their school lunch!
 It’s also great for last-minute picnics or lunches on the go.
 If you try the salami-wrapped cheese while at home do me a favor and fry it in a pan for a few minutes before eating … to die for!

-What new better-for-you store-bought snacks have you come across lately?
+What new better-for-you, store-bought, healthy packaged snacks have you come across lately?
 If you have any good ones to share please tell us in the comments! :)